93ir88/-UNOFFICIAL-twrp-for-xiaomi-pad-7-UNTESTED-/twrp_device_xiaomi_uke/README.md

 - Get the kernel from the LineageOS build for uke here:
 - https://sourceforge.net/projects/irawansprojekt/files/uke/Android%2016/LineageOS/
 - Decryption support included but may need vendor crypto libs to fully work

+-
+## Credits

+- TWRP team for the recovery source
+- dodyirawan85 whose LineageOS tree helped as reference